CSGuides/grad-job-guide/_applying/statements.md

 than "I founded a summer program to support XYZ students, and used my personal experience as a member of that group to focus activities on challenges ABC and DEF, which may disproportionately impact members of that population."

-Regarding activities, [Wes](/grad-job-guide/about#authors) further encourages you to include numbers and outcomes where possible.
-For example, list how many people attended your community-building event, quantify how participants found your speaker series helpful, count how many of the high school students you spoke to went on to apply, and so on.
+When writing about activities, [Wes](/grad-job-guide/about#authors) further encourages you to include numbers and outcomes where possible.
+For example, list how many people attended your community-building event, quantify how participants found your speaker series helpful, count how many of the high school students you spoke to went on to apply to college, and so on.
 This may require planning in
-advance: if you have already done the hard work of bringing in and advertising a guest speaker, giving all of the attendees a survey with a few Likert and freeform questions may not be much more effort on top of that, but will strengthen your Diversity Statement.
+advance: if you have already done the hard work of bringing in and advertising a guest speaker, giving all of the attendees a survey with a few multiple choice (e.g., Likert scale) or freeform questions is not much more effort, but will strengthen your Diversity Statement.
 For example, a hiring committee choosing between applicants stating

 > I organized a community-building ice cream social for first-year XYZ students